worldbank/afg_viirs_analysis/README.md

 ## Filtering pipelines:
 There are 2 filtering pipelines are available:

-**(A) OSM+SDV filtering:**
+**(A) OpenStreetMap and Standard Deviation threshold (OSM+SDV) filtering:**

 To mask NTL from potential military bases, this pipeline uses military-labeled polygons in OSM as well as the Standard Deviation (SDV) thresholding filter.
-Here, the 'SDV' part needs to be understood carefully in that it simply applies a Standard Deviation threshold >= 8.477 across all monthly VIIRS data (2014JAN-2023DEC, as of 2024 May 9) REGARDLESS OF the potential opening/closing of bases WITHOUT eye-visual assessment of military polygons.
+Here, the 'SDV' part needs to be understood carefully in that it simply applies a Standard Deviation threshold >= 8.477 across all monthly VIIRS data (2014JAN–2023DEC, as of 2024 May 9) REGARDLESS OF the potential opening/closing of bases WITHOUT eye-visual assessment of military polygons.
 The filtered VIIRS data shall be aggregated at the province level.

 **(B) Expert-verified SDV-based polygon filtering:**